cmaxw/devchat-eleventy/src/sustain-our-software/sos006-lessons-learned-with-bastien-guerry.md

 ## Episode Summary

 Bastien Guerry is the Release Manager of [Org Mode](https://orgmode.org/), he is also employed by the French Administration in a program [Entrepreneurs d'intérêt général](https://twitter.com/eigforever) inspired by [Presidential Innovation Fellows](https://presidentialinnovationfellows.gov/).
 Bastien wrote his first software for his girlfriend to help her with her thesis.
 He then went onto maintan Org Mode between 2011-1015.
-Bastien uses the analogy of stay-at-home mothers job description
+Bastien resembles open source software maintainers to that of stay-at-home mothers job description, as they are the maintainers of the household and children and home life and both are a lot of work and involve a lot of responsibility and stress and  both are not compensated financially.

 ## Links